hms1997/Low-Level-Design/README.md

 Incremental Implementation: I will provide the problem statement and initial functional requirements.
 I may add further requirements incrementally.
 You should implement the solution step-by-step, explaining your reasoning at each stage.

-Include main method: You should run all the features and out put them in console.
+Include main method: Take input from users and print out put in console.

 Context Management: If we reach the context window limit, I will type "Continue" and you should resume from where you left off, maintaining the same design and coding style.